cardboardcode/cardboardcode.github.io/_posts/2024-01-13-setting_up_nvidia_smi_wsl_2.md

 2. Run the following commands in the Ubuntu terminal:

-**Author's Notes**:
+> [!NOTE]
-> Note that the commands below uses the example of downloading *CUDA Toolkit 12.3*, as of this writing.
+> The commands below uses the example of downloading *CUDA Toolkit 12.3*, as of this writing.
 The runfile is 4.07 GB.

 ```bash
 # Remove old GPG key.
 For the reason, please refer to [1]